HTTPArchive/almanac.httparchive.org/src/content/en/2025/capabilities.md

   )
 }}

 The Device Memory API saw a noticeable uptick, moving from 5.0% to 6.3% on mobile and 4.9% to 6.2% on desktop.
 This increase reflects broader recognition of the API's usefulness for adaptive performance strategies, where developers can serve lighter assets to low-memory devices.
+Another possible explanation could be that developers try to determine if AI inference can reasonably run on a device based on the available memory before downloading an AI model.

 More developers are leveraging `navigator.deviceMemory` to deliver lighter experiences on low-memory devices.
 While adoption is still limited by its Chromium-only availability and its intentionally coarse-grained values, the growth shows that sites concerned with performance are starting to make practical use of it.